singingwolfboy/touchstone-notes/README.rst

 Here are the steps at a high level:

 1. Compile & install nginx with Shibboleth integration
-2. Create Django project with django-shibboleth-remoteuser
+2. Create a vanilla Django project
 3. Run Django project with nginx through uWSGI
 4. Set up HTTPS with Let's Encrypt
 5. Install Shibboleth SP and run as daemon through Supervisor
-6. Configure Shibboleth-authenticated routes in nginx
+6. Configure routes in Shibboleth
+7. Customize Django project to pick up Shibboleth headers

 NGINX
 -----